Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-3/lesson-3.md

 There’s nothing particularly special or fancy about this `component`.
 It’s merely a repeatable presentational component used to show a nicely styled picture of each dog picture returned from the API.

 The main difference here is you brought in a `pictureId` value unique to each picture.
-You’re going to use it to display it under the picture of each dog, purely for presentational reasons.
+You use it to display it under the picture of each dog, purely for presentational reasons.

 ### Edit App.css

-With the existing `App.css` file that comes with the Create React App project starter, we need to update the styles so our dog pictures and radio buttons for breeds look much nicer.
+With the existing `App.css` file that comes with the Create React App project starter, update the styles so your dog pictures and radio buttons for breeds look much nicer.

 Open the `/src/App.css` file and replace the default starter contents with the following: